 Complications of pulmonary embolism

 A small pulmonary embolism might cause few problems.
 But a large pulmonary embolism is serious, and can cause heart problems, lung problems or even sudden death.

 About a 1 in 3 people who have a pulmonary embolism have another one later.

 - surgery to remove a clot (in very serious cases)

 Pulmonary embolism prevention

 If you are at risk of having a pulmonary embolism, you should not smoke.
-You will learn what medications to avoid, and you may need medication to thin the blood.
+You will learn what medicines to avoid, and you may need medicine to thin the blood.
 A few people are advised to have surgery to put a small filter in the main vein in the abdomen, in an effort to catch clots before they reach the lungs.

 If you are having surgery, your doctors and nurses will reduce your risk of having a pulmonary embolism by:

 - keeping you in hospital for as short a time as possible

 - offering medicine, compression stockings and perhaps a machine that pumps the leg muscles while a person is unable to walk, to prevent blood clots forming in the legs of patients following surgery